Modern features for Blood mappers

 ADDITIONAL OPTIONS:

-• clipDist = defines the radius at which the marker treats as reached for the enemy.
+• clipDist = defines the radius at which the marker treated as reached for the enemy.

 • goingOn = trigger marker when enemy reached it.